 - business class international airfares and domestic transfers from the participant’s home city, and

-- accommodation, internal transport, vaccinations, visas and meal allowances.
+- accommodation, internal transport, vaccinations, visas, travel insurance and meal allowances.

 The award does not cover the cost of travel for dependents, translators, a camera-person or other technical support people.
 Successful applicants must have an up-to-date passport with at least six month’s validity.